« Windermere Road Lara Signal Box »

 In 2006 the signalling at Lara was replaced as part of the Regional Fast Rail project, with control being transferred to the Geelong Signal Control Centre.
 This allows the greatest advantage to be gained from the bi-directional lines, allowing slower trains to be passed by faster ones.

 In June 2007 work started on a upgrade of the station building, with the construction of a temporary platform extension at the Melbourne end of platform 1.
-Work did not actually start until March 2008 when hoardings were erected around the station building, and temporary facilities provided by portable buildings in the carpark.
+Work did not actually start until March 2008 when hoardings were erected around the station building, and temporary facilities provided by portable buildings in the car park.
 A 25 km/h speed restriction was place on the east line though the station, most likely due to the effect on visibility to the pedestrian crossing accessing the platform.
-The current building was then gutted, and extended to the south, and verandahs built all around.
+The current building was then gutted, and extended to the south, and verandas built all around.
 The new building will feature a bigger waiting room and ticket office, a small kiosk, and upgraded toilets.
 Purple Viclink signage was erected in August, along with the finishing touches on the new building.
-Costing $700,000 the work is due due to be completed in mid 2008.
+Costing $700,000 the work was completed in mid 2008.

 Events